m-col/xanadu/README.rst

 path of activated items to the standard output stream.
 This makes it easy to use better-suited tools to figure out what to do.

-For example, this will delegate item handling to the useful ``xdg-open`` script packaged by many unix distributions, and folder handling to ``thunar``:
+For example, this will delegate item handling to the useful ``mimeopen`` script packaged by many unix distributions ("perl-file-mimeinfo" on Arch Linux), and folder handling to ``thunar``:

 .. code-block:: sh
    xanadu | while read item